 Of course you can, you could eat anything, but really do you want to eat a monstrously huge pumpkin?

 In This Post

-1) Learn about whether you can eat your Jack o'Lantern
+- Learn about whether you can eat your Jack o'Lantern

-2) Learn the difference between jack o lantern ("regular") pumpkin and pie pumpkin
+- Learn the difference between jack o lantern ("regular") pumpkin and pie pumpkin

-3) The secret to finding the best pie pumpkin
+- The secret to finding the best pie pumpkin